LLC has become one of California's most popular business structures because it offers flexibility and minimizes taxes and costs.

 Be sure to fill out all the necessary paperwork and register your business with the state, as this is where people who might sue you will try to find you first.

 So, How Much Does an LLC in California Cost?

-An LLC in California costs a basic fee of $1,040 just to keep the business actively registered.
-The amount is compounded by additional fees - California state fee, statement of information, annual franchise tax, registered agent fee and Gross Receipts Tax.
+A California LLC costs a basic fee of $1,040 just to keep the business actively registered.
+The amount is compounded by additional fees - California state fee, statement of information, annual franchise tax, registered agent fee, and Gross Receipts Tax.